Israeli support for Iran during the Iran–Iraq war: Iraqi invasion to reversal (1980–1982)

 Israeli arms sales to Iran totaled an estimated $500 million from 1981 to 1983 according to the Jaffe Institute for Strategic Studies at Tel Aviv University.
 Other arms experts estimated the total sales at more than $500 million per year including aircraft spare parts, artillery, and ammunition.
 Internal U.S. government reports indicated that in the early 1980s total Israeli arms sale to Iran approached $2 billion each year.
 Most of it was paid for by Iranian oil delivered to Israel.
 According to Ahmad Haidari, an arms dealer who worked for the Iranian government, "roughly 80 percent of the weaponry bought by Tehran immediately after the onset of the war originated in Israel."
 The fact "that the Iranian air force could function at all", according to Mark Phythian, after Iraq's initial attack and "was able to undertake a number of sorties over Baghdad and strike at strategic installations" was "at least partly due to the decision of the Reagan administration to allow Israel to channel arms of US origin to Iran to prevent an easy and early Iraqi victory."

 In the first year of large scale arms sales in 1981, Israel sold Iran $75 million worth of arms from stocks of Israel Military Industries, Israel Aircraft Industries and Israel Defense Forces stockpiles, in their Operation Seashell.
 Materiel included 150 M-40 antitank guns and 24,000 shells, spare parts for tank and aircraft engines, 106 mm, 130 mm, 203 mm and 175 mm shells and TOW missiles.
 The Cyprus Weekly reported that Larnaca airport was used to transfer the arms from Israel to Tehran.
 The material was transported originally by air using chartered planes from Argentine airline Transporte Aéreo Rioplatense and then, after the 1981 Armenia mid-air collision, by ship.

-Yaakov Nimrodi, who was Israel's military attache in Tehran from 1955–1979, similarly in July 1981 signed an arms deal with Iran's Ministry of National Defense.
+Yaakov Nimrodi, who was Israel's military attaché in Tehran from 1955 to 1979, in July 1981 signed an arms deal with Iran's Ministry of National Defense.
 Nimrodi agreed to sell to Iran $136 million worth of arms, including Lance missiles, Copperhead shells and Hawk missiles.
-A French newspaper confirmed the sale with photocopies of the contract for the $136 million dollar arms deal.
+A French newspaper confirmed the sale with photocopies of the contract for the $136 million arms deal.
 In March 1982, The New York Times cited documents indicating that Israel had supplied half or more of all arms reaching Tehran in the previous 18 months, amounting to at least $100 million in sales.
-The Milan weekly Panorama reported that Israel had sold the Iran 45,000 Uzi submachine guns, anti-tank missile launchers, missiles, howitzers and aircraft replacement parts.
+The Milan weekly Panorama reported that Israel had sold Iran 45,000 Uzi submachine guns, anti-tank missile launchers, missiles, howitzers and aircraft replacement parts.
 "A large part of the booty from the PLO during the 1982 Lebanon campaign wound up in Tehran".